Counting Calories For Weight Loss

 There are many misconceptions concerning calorie counting and the effect it can have on your ability to lose weight.
 The general consensus is that if you consume more calories than you burn off, this will cause you to gain weight noticeably.

 It is commonly accepted that any weight loss program that includes calorie counting will lead to a further reduction in weight.
 So by counting the number of calories you ingest daily and cutting them down where necessary, this will lead to a significant weight loss.
-But there is considerable debate as to just how effective calorie counting really is.
+But there is considerable debate as to just how effective calorie counting really is, just as much as dieting vs a total lifestyle change.

 Some studies have shown that calorie counting programs alone can result in weight losses of up to 7lb (3.3kg).
 Whilst there will be some who look at this and think they have found a relatively simple way to reduce their weight, caution should still be advised.